-The LMRWD supports Scott County as they bring conservation to the classroom within the watershed district.
+The LMRWD supports Scott County as it brings conservation to the classroom within the watershed district.
 The Scott Soil and Water Conservation District offers educational programming and brings free classroom visits to all schools within the County.
-Learn more about their program at: scottswcd.org/education
+Learn more about the program at scottswcd.org/education